Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Conclusions

-By the effect analysis of the scale parameter $\xi$ on the strong deflection angle and the lensing observables in regular black hole spacetime within asymptotically safe gravity, we found that the photon sphere $r_m$ and the critical impact parameter $b_m$ together decrease with the increasing of the $\xi$, while the strong field limit coefficient $\bar{a}$ grows up and the strong field limit coefficient $\bar{b}$ descends.
-It obviously found that the strong deflection angle $\hat{\alpha}(b)$ decreases when the $\xi$ increases for the same impact parameter $b$.
+By the effect analysis of the scale parameter $\xi$ on the strong deflection angle and the lensing observables in regular black hole spacetime within asymptotically safe gravity, we found that the photon sphere $r_m$ and the critical impact parameter $b_m$ together decrease with the increasing of the $\xi$, while the $\bar{a}$ grows up and the $\bar{b}$ descends for the strong field limit coefficients.
+It also found that the strong deflection angle $\hat{\alpha}(b)$ decreases when the $\xi$ increases for the same impact parameter $b$.
 In addition, by supposing the regular black hole within asymptotically safe gravity as the candidate of $M87^*$ and $SgrA^*$ supermassive black holes, respectively, we saw that as the value of the $\xi$ increases, the angular positions $\vartheta_n$ and the relative magnifications $\mu_n$ of relativistic images are decreasing.
 The angular positions $\vartheta_n$ of relativistic images with the scale parameter $\xi$ are smaller than those of Schwarzschild black hole, and the relative magnification $\mu_n$ has the similar result for the first-order image as well.
 In addition, when the $\xi$ gradually increases, the position of the innermost image $\vartheta_{\infty}$ and the relative magnification $r_{mag}$ of the outermost image continuously descend, but the angular separation $s$ between the outermost and asymptotic relativistic images monotonously increases.
 For the above cases, these results in $SgrA^*$ are larger than those of the $M87^*$ with the same parameters.
-However, we found that the time delay between the first image and the second image for the $M87^*$ is much longer than that of the $SgrA^*$.
+However, we found that the time delays between the first image and the second image for the $M87^*$ are much longer than those of the $SgrA^*$.
+Finally, by investigating the photon rings and images around regular black hole in asymptotically safe gravity, we have found that as a larger $\xi$, the photon ring for the static spherical accretion has the weaker brightness with the wider range, while the brightness of the photon ring for the radially free-infalling spherical accretion is stronger.
+For the same parameter $\xi$, the intensities of the black hole images in the infalling spherical accretion are weaker than those in the static case, which are due to the Doppler effect.
+Meanwhile, the shadow radiuses are always the same for two types spherical accretions for the same value of $\xi$, which implies that the shadow size is only dependent of the spacetime geometry.
 These findings presented in this work can offer to the theoretical foundation to distinguish these non-singular black holes from their classical singular counterparts.